 When it comes to long-term actions to take after being prosecuted for illegal working the best tips are:

-- As prosecution for illegal working cab result in long term reputational damage you may find it helpful to work with a public relations expert specialising in reputational damage management so that you can put any adverse publicity over the illegal working behind you as quickly as possible
+- As prosecution for illegal working can result in long-term reputational damage you may find it helpful to work with a public relations expert specialising in reputational damage management so that you can put any adverse publicity over the illegal working behind you as quickly as possible

-- After you have been prosecuted for illegal working you are likely to be on the radar for increased scrutiny by not only the Home Office but other government departments, such as HMRC.
-That means that you need to work with your legal and accountancy and other risk management advisors to ensure that you are able to put the prosecution for illegal working behind you and rebuild your business
+- After you have been prosecuted for illegal working you are likely to be on the radar for increased scrutiny by the Home Office and other government departments, such as HMRC.
+You need to work with your legal and accountancy and other risk management advisors to ensure that you can put the prosecution for illegal working behind you and rebuild your business